 5. Indulge in a Relaxing Spa Treatment

 A rainy day in Picton might be a good excuse to hit the pause button and indulge in a spa treatment.
 In town, Little Oasis offers massages, facials and an infrared sauna – all in a soothing environment with hot towels, blissful sounds, relaxing candles and aromas.
-Out in the Queen Charlotte Sound, guests and visitors to the Bay of Many Coves are treated to their on-site Miritu Day Spa, who specialise in New Zealand-sourced botanicals and essential oils.
+Out in the Queen Charlotte Sound, guests and visitors of the Bay of Many Coves are treated to their on-site Miritu Day Spa, which specialises in New Zealand-sourced botanicals and essential oils.
 See more experiences like this in the 8 Luxury Activities in Picton.

 Location: Little Oasis – 53 Durham Street, Picton town.
 Bay of Many Coves – Bay of Many Coves, Queen Charlotte Sound, accessible by water taxi.